-Between Two Worlds: Indigenous Leaders Exercising Influence and Work across Boundaries, Australian Journal of Public Administration, Vol. 76, no. 1, pp 3–17.
+Between Two Worlds: Indigenous Leaders Exercising Influence and Work across Boundaries, Australian Journal of Public Administration, Vol. 76, Issue 1, pp 3–17.

 The paper gives a contextualised account of emerging Indigenous leadership practice, which relates this practice to the literature on Indigeneity and leadership more broadly.
 We discuss the complexities of working between two worlds drawing on the experience of Indigenous interviewees.
 We show that this practice has important implications both for the organisations in which Indigenous leaders work, and for the practice of leadership more generally.

-Co-Production of Public Services in Australia: The Roles of Government Organisations and Co-Producers, Australian Journal of Public Administration, Vol. 75, no. 2, pp 159–175.
+Co-Production of Public Services in Australia: The Roles of Government Organisations and Co-Producers, Australian Journal of Public Administration, Vol. 75, Issue 2, pp 159–175.

 Based on a telephone survey of 1,000 Australian adults, this research replicates a five‐country European study focusing on three policy domains: neighbourhood safety, environment, and health.
 It adds to the emerging empirical literature on citizen co‐production.

-Professor Darren R. Halpin and Emeritus Professor John Warhurst AO — Australian National University (2017)
+Darren R. Halpin and John Warhurst AO — Australian National University (2017)

-Commercial Lobbying in Australia: Exploring the Australian Lobby Register, Australian Journal of Public Administration Vol. 75, no. 1, pp. 100–111.
+Commercial Lobbying in Australia: Exploring the Australian Lobby Register, Australian Journal of Public Administration Vol. 75, Issue 1, pp. 100–111.

 This article provides the first analysis and review of the Australian Federal Lobby Register.
 It documents the size and structure of the Australian commercial lobbying scene.
 The article examines the changes in the lobby world as a consequence of a change of government.
 It concludes with a discussion of future research.

-Dr Dean Carson and Dr Adam Wellstead — Flinders University and Michigan Technological University (2016)
+Dean Carson and Adam Wellstead — Flinders University and Michigan Technological University (2016)

-Government with a Cast of Dozens: Policy Capacity, Risks and Policy Work in the Northern Territory, Vol. 74, no. 2, pp. 162–175.
+Government with a Cast of Dozens: Policy Capacity, Risks and Policy Work in the Northern Territory, Vol. 74, Issue 2, pp. 162–175.

 There are a number of challenges to maintaining high‐quality policy capacity in sparsely populated areas such as Australia’s Northern Territory (e.g. natural resource dependent economy, prominence of Indigenous issues, provision of local services).
 Moreover, the Territory government has recently been undergoing a host of public sector changes.
 This paper utilises survey methodologies of policy workers that were recently developed in Canada and examines nine risk factors to policy work.

-Dr Jacquie Hutchinson, Dr Elizabeth Walker and Dr Fiona Haslam McKenzie — University of Western Sydney and the Curtin Graduate School of Business (2015)
+Jacquie Hutchinson, Elizabeth Walker and Fiona Haslam McKenzie — University of Western Sydney and the Curtin Graduate School of Business (2015)